Aniket2234/AutoCarV6/replit.md

 ### Authentication & Authorization
 The system uses **session-based authentication** with Express sessions and secure HTTP-only cookies.
 Password hashing is handled by **bcryptjs**. **Role-Based Access Control (RBAC)** defines five distinct roles: Admin, Inventory Manager, Sales Executive, HR Manager, and Service Staff, each with granular permissions.
 Two-step OTP verification is implemented for login.

-**Mobile Number OTP Authentication**: Each user role requires a unique mobile number upon creation.
-Users can log in using their mobile number to receive a WhatsApp OTP via the `roleotp` template.
+**Mobile Number OTP Authentication**: Each user role requires a unique mobile number upon creation. **OTP authentication is MANDATORY for all logins** - when users log in with email/password, they automatically receive a WhatsApp OTP on their registered mobile number via the `roleotp` template.
 The OTP model tracks verification attempts (max 3) and expiration (10 minutes).
-The login flow supports both traditional email/password and mobile OTP methods, with mobile OTP providing seamless WhatsApp-based authentication for all roles.
+The login flow is: email/password verification → automatic OTP sent to registered mobile → OTP verification → session creation.
+No dummy OTPs - all OTPs are real WhatsApp messages.

 ### UI/UX Decisions
 Global card styling features `border-2 border-orange-300 dark:border-orange-700`.
 Vehicle images use `border-2 border-orange-300 dark:border-orange-700`, `object-contain`, and gradient backgrounds.
 Responsive layouts are used for dashboards.
 Forms feature conditional fields and dynamic dropdowns.
 Image uploads have live previews, base64 encoding, and validation.
 Employee photo sizes are increased, and documents are viewed in a dedicated viewer.